dangoslen/dangoslen-me-site/content/blog/know-your-audience.md

 Being good at communicating in this way is learning the art of editing.
 You write your heart out, then remove the cruft and cobwebs, considering how to benefit your audience with each word.

 All of this will take time and effort.
 It's tedious and challenging.
-It won't happen overnight, but the results if you stick with it are worth it.
+It won't happen overnight, but if you stick with it, the result will be worth it.

 Happy coding!